wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-introduction.md

 * [Azure SQL Database](/documentation/services/sql-databases/): Documentation, tutorials, and videos for SQL Database.

-* [SQL Database on the Azure Management Portal](/documentation/articles/sql-database-manage-portal): A lightweight and easy-to-use database management tool for managing SQL Database in the cloud.
+* [SQL Database on the Azure Portal](/documentation/articles/sql-database-manage-portal/): A lightweight and easy-to-use database management tool for managing SQL Database in the cloud.

 * [Adventure Works for SQL Database](http://msftdbprodsamples.codeplex.com/releases/view/37304): Download page for a SQL Database sample database.